NLochmiller/pixel_sorter/README.md

 ## Controls
+> [!TIP]
-*All controls have tool tips when the cursor hovers over them.*
+> All controls have tool tips when the cursor hovers over them.
 ### Sorting
 - Value: What value of each pixel should be sorted, including Hue, Saturation, and Value.
 - Range Minimum: Choose the minimum value that will be sorted